Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The company has not configured AWS Resource Access Manager (AWS RAM) to share billing information between the member accounts and the management/payer account.
 - [ ] Amazon GuardDuty is turned on for all the accounts.
 - [ ] The company has not configured an AWS Config rule to monitor billing.

+### A SysOps administrator is troubleshooting a VPC with public and private subnets that leverage custom network ACLs.
+Instances in the private subnet are unable to access the internet.
+There is an internet gateway attached to the public subnet.
+The private subnet has a route to a `NAT` gateway that is also attached to the public subnet.
+The Amazon EC2 instances are associated with the default security group for the VPC.
+What is causing the issue in this scenario?

+- [x] There is a network ACL on the private subnet set to deny all outbound traffic.
+- [ ] There is no `NAT` gateway deployed in the private subnet of the VPC.
+- [ ] The default security group for the VPC blocks all inbound traffic to the EC2 instances.
+- [ ] The default security group for the VPC blocks all outbound traffic from the EC2 instances.